realmagicgreen/magicgreenastro/src/pages/articles/2018-05-22-racing-to-clean.md

 ---
+layout: ../../layouts/Base.astro
 title: Racing To Clean
 subtitle: Volcom Indonesia offers an example of responsible action, the Red Bag race.
 category: techniques
-description: "From the great mind of Ketut \"King Kong\" Kasih, owner of Volcom Indonesia.
-The red bag race is a competition to collect trash at surf contests." # max 160 digits
+description: 'From the great mind of Ketut "King Kong" Kasih, owner of Volcom Indonesia.
+The red bag race is a competition to collect trash at surf contests.' # max 160 digits
 date: 2018-05-22
 published: true
 tags: